timescale/pgai/DEVELOPMENT.md

 * **Built scripts**: `./projects/extension/sql/ai--*.sql`

-  `make build` "compiles" the idempotent and incremental scripts into the final form that is installed into a postgres environment as an extension.
+  `just ext build` "compiles" the idempotent and incremental scripts into the final form that is installed into a postgres environment as an extension.
 A script named `./projects/extension/sql/ai--<current-version>.sql` is built.
 For every prior version (other than 0.1.0, 0.2.0, and 0.3.0), the file is copied to